jejacks0n/teaspoon/README.md

 [QUnit](http://qunitjs.com) We're not sure about how many people use QUnit, but we like jQuery, so we added it.
 Read more about [Using QUnit](https://github.com/modeset/teabag/wiki/Using-QUnit) with Teabag.

+[Angular](http://angularjs.org/) This is an experimental addition, and feedback is needed.
+Read more about [Using Angular](https://github.com/modeset/teabag/wiki/Using-Angular) with Teabag.

 ## Support Libraries